William-stack-idk/http-from-scratch/README.md

 ## License

-This project is licensed under the [MIT License](LICENSE.md), which allows you to freely use, modify, and distribute the code while providing some liability protection.## License
+This project is licensed under the [MIT License](LICENSE.md), which allows you to freely use, modify, and distribute the code while providing some liability protection.

 ---
 **#HTTPServer #CProgramming #LearningByDoing #OpenSourceProject #WebDevBasics**